-Finally, we turn our focus away from the effects of fiscal shocks on aggregate GDP and instead consider how income multipliers may propagate across state lines.
-Such spillovers are of direct policy relevance, as a planner may want to stimulate demand in a particular, depressed, area without "overheating" the economies of other nearby regions.31 They are also of interest to a recent empirical literature that uses quasi-random cross-regional variation in fiscal spending to estimate local fiscal multipliers (Nakamura and Steinsson, 2014; Chodorow-Reich, 2019).
-Regional demand spillovers complicate the relationship between these local estimates and the national multiplier, as most research designs only recover the effect of spending on i in GDP in i relative to GDP in j - which is not a suitable control group if the spending indirectly boosts j's GDP.
+Finally, we turn our focus away from the effects of fiscal shocks on aggregate consumption and instead consider how income multipliers may propagate across state lines.
+Such spillovers are of direct policy relevance, as a planner may want to stimulate demand in a particular, depressed, area without "overheating" the economies of other nearby regions.
+They are also of interest to a recent empirical literature that uses quasi-random cross-regional variation in fiscal spending to estimate local fiscal multipliers (Nakamura and Steinsson, 2014; Chodorow-Reich, 2019).
+Regional demand spillovers complicate the relationship between these local estimates and the national multiplier,